How we find possibilities

 Where to work with them in the app

-Open a website and use the Possibilities tab for the full list and filters.
-The Overview tab often surfaces a short summary with a link into the same list.
+The website Overview tab often surfaces a short summary with a link into the same list.
 For the surrounding screens, see What you see on a website.